Parral, Chihuahua: Casa Stallforth

 This was a beautiful and luxurious palace (during the era), with a beautiful baroque style; decorated in the facade with many beings from the Nordic mythology, that once belonged to the Stallforth family—who along with the Alvarado family, became the town's main benefactors, contributing much to its infrastructure.

 Notable events

 The annual staging of the Murder of Francisco Villa, a recreation using props from the era, in the exact place of the historical event.

 The annual Cabalgata Villista, is a long-distance horse ride with statewide massive participation and a spectacular visual event as thousands of horses enter the city (see Cavalcade).

 Food

 In addition to its diverse and rich History, Parral is famous for its traditional foods.
 Parral was recently named as one of the “Ten Gastronomic Marvels of Mexico,” primarily for its artisan confectioneries dulces de leche.
 These include a wide variety of candies and pastries from old recipes based on milk, sugar, and natural fruits.
-Some other notable recipes with a touch of Parral are enchiladas, rayadas, barbacoa, steaks and cabrito (goat).
+Some other notable recipes with a touch of Parral are enchiladas, barbacoa, steaks and cabrito (goat).